 First let’s mention what you never do when cleaning ping pong balls:

 Never clean table tennis balls in the dishwasher!
-The plastic is too thin melting the ball and breaking your dishwasher.
+The plastic is too thin so the ball will quickly melt, thus breaking your dishwasher.

 Do not use soap or an abrasive gritty cleaner, because any markings on the ball will be removed.